stevehodgkiss/interaction/README.md

 # UseCase

 Provides a convention for modelling user interactions as use case classes.
-A use case represents something a user does with your application, and is named as a verb.
-SignUp, RequestResetPasswordEmail etc.
+A use case class represents something a user does with your application, and is named after it - `SignUp`, `RequestResetPasswordEmail` etc.

 ## Type coercion